Traumatic Brain Injury Lawyers

-- Communications challenges – after a TBI, individuals can develop difficulties with speech, writing, reading, planning, and identifying objects.
+- Communications challenges – after a traumatic brain injury, individuals can develop difficulties with speech, writing, reading, planning, and identifying objects.

 - Behavioral and psychological problems – it is common to develop uncontrollable mood swings, anxiety, and depression.

 Social issues that result from anxiety, depression, and lack of self-control can make it impossible for an individual to maintain normal social relationships, even with close family members.
-Someone with a TBI may also lose the ability to complete basic self-care tasks, such as feeding and bathing themselves.
+Someone with a traumatic brain injury may also lose the ability to complete basic self-care tasks, such as feeding and bathing themselves.

-Add to this the high medical costs of treatment and rehabilitation, as well as the pain and suffering associated with these changes in life circumstances, and the impact of a TBI can be both long-term and serious.
+Add to this the high medical costs of treatment and rehabilitation, as well as the pain and suffering associated with these changes in life circumstances, and the impact of a traumatic brain injury can be both long-term and serious.